AI memory

 matter.

-Private memory is not only a technical feature.
+Private memory runs deeper than a technical feature.
 It is a product philosophy.

 AI memory will become common.